Shub3023/PersonalPortfolio/README.md

 ## Contact

-Feel free to reach out to me via email at [your.email@example.com].
+Feel free to reach out to me via email at [shubhamkale50752@gmail.com].

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Shubham Kale License](LICENSE).